 About Me

-If you would like to get in touch about a specific behaviour problem, please contact me via my contact page and I will get back to you promptly.
+If you would like to get in touch about a behaviour problem, please contact me via my contact page and I will get back to you promptly.

 Please Note:

-I do not practice any ‘old fashioned’ dominence reduction programs or use punishment based techniques including the use of choke chains (Follow the link for further information from the Association of Pet Dog Trainers) or other ‘quick fix’ gadgets.
+I do not practice any ‘old fashioned’ dominance reduction programs or use punishment based techniques including the use of choke chains (Follow the link for further information from the Association of Pet Dog Trainers) or other ‘quick fix’ gadgets.
 There are still many numbers of dog trainers and ‘whisperers’ who practise punitive training techniques and will still use choke chains, electric shock collars, correcting jerks and punishment.
-They are bullying dogs to get them to do what they want, calling it the ‘pack hierarchy’.
+They are bullying dogs to get them to do what they want, often calling it the ‘pack hierarchy’.

 Recent References from Clients